lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 ## CoAP option Max-Age field, CoAP option Uri-Host and Uri-Port fields

-These fields is unidirectional and MUST NOT be set to bidirectional in a rule entry.
+These fields are unidirectional and MUST NOT be set to bidirectional in a rule entry.
-It is used only by the server to inform of the caching duration and is never found in client requests.
+They are used only by the server to inform of the caching duration and is never found in client requests.